oleander-camo/Mapl-Language/README.md

 A programming language programmed in Python (I know it sounds dumb), but I have plans on porting it to C

 # Syntax
-- print
-prints something to the screen
+- print -- prints something to the screen
+- "" -- strings
+- %% -- numbers or expresions